Spid3rrr/TicTacToe/README.md

 ## Contents

-You can check out the front-end code in the React scripts, or the python code for the back-end inside the API folder !
+You can check out the front-end code in the React scripts, or the Game Controller for the bot code !
 Please reach out if you want any clarification on the code !
+The bot used to run on a Python Flask server, but since Heroku shutdown I transfered the logic to Javascript inside React.